BALKANGraph/Demos/OrgChart/BasicUsage/readme.md

 # Basic Usage
 In this demo you can perform the following operations:
-	- Edit mode
+	- Edit nodes
-	- Add new node
+	- Add new nodes
 	- Remove nodes
 	- Drag&Drop nodes
 	- Expand Collapse